Continuum-extrapolated NNLO Valence PDF of Pion at the Physical Point: Ratio-scheme renormalization and leading-twist expansion

 This ratio is equivalent to the one in Eq. (\ref{eq:ratioR}) in the continuum limit, but it achieves two things.
 First, it imposes the condition that the value of the $z=0$ matrix element is momentum independent and therefore removes certain lattice corrections.
 Second, such a modified ratio has smaller statistical errors because of the correlations between the $z=0$ and $z\ne 0$ matrix elements.
 Therefore, we will use Eq. (\ref{eq:ratmod}) to estimate $\mathcal{M}(z,P_z,P_z^0)$ from our lattice calculations.

 The matrix element $h^B(z,P_z)$ could be affected by the finite temporal extent of the lattice, $L_t$~\cite{Briceno:2018lfj,Lin:2019ocg,Liu:2020krc}.
-These wrap-around effects that are proportional to $e^{-m_\pi L_t}$ could be as large as 3\% for $P_z=0$ and $m_{\pi} L_t \le 3.5$~\cite{Gao:2020ito}.
-Thus, in our calculations with $a=0.076$ fm and physical quark masses, they cannot be neglected.
-On the other hand, the wrap around effects are completely negligible for $P_z \neq 0$.
+These wrap-around effects that are proportional to $e^{-m_\pi L_t}$ could be as large as 3\% for $P_z=0$ and $m_{\pi} L_t \le 3.5$.
+Such wrap-around effect was discussed and estimated in \refcite{Gao:2020ito, Gao:2021xsm}.
+It was found to be important for zero momentum case but negligible for the cases of $P_z > 0$.
+Thus, the use of $P_z^0\ne 0$ offers yet another practical advantage.
 For this reason, for the $m_\pi=$ 140 MeV ensemble, we consider $P_z^0=2 \pi/L_s \simeq 0.25$ GeV and omit the $P_z=0$ lattice data from the analysis in what follows.
-Thus, the use of $P_z^0\ne 0$ offers yet another practical advantage.
 Finally, in Fig. \ref{fig:ritdpznm1}, we show our results for $\mathcal{M}(z,P_z,P_z^0)$ with $P_z^0=0.25$ GeV as a function of $\lambda =z P_z$, and different values of $P_z$.